Codecademy/docs/content/java/concepts/inheritance/inheritance.md

 ## Advantages of Inheritance

-- Code reusability - Same properties and methods of a class can be used by inheriting that class.
+- Code reusability: Same properties and methods of a class can be used by inheriting that class.
-- Lower maintenance cost - If a piece of code needs to be updated, it can be done at minimal place if inheritance is used.
+- Lower maintenance cost: If a piece of code needs to be updated, it can be done at minimal place if inheritance is used.
-- Easier to add new features - If a same new feature needs to be added to multiple classes, through inheritance it can be added in parent class and all the child classes inheriting this parent class would get that feature instantly.
+- Easier to add new features: If a same new feature needs to be added to multiple classes, through inheritance it can be added in parent class and all the child classes inheriting this parent class would get that feature instantly.